icub-tech-iit/cad-libraries/.github/ISSUE_TEMPLATE/Request_new_generic_libraries_CAD_part.md

 ---
-name: New generic labraries request
+name: New generic libraries request
 about: Request for new libraries part
 title: "[manufacturer - part number] - [short description]"
 labels: Libraries-Request